-The Emory Department of Psychiatry and Behavioral Sciences under the leadership of the Faculty Development Leadership Team (Vice Chair for Faculty Development, Community and Belonging; Assistant Vice Chair for Faculty Development – Promotions; Assistant Vice Chair for Faculty Development – Community and Belonging; Assistant Vice Chair for Faculty Development – New Initiatives) and through several departmental committees (Faculty Development Committee, Appointment and Promotions Committee, Clinical Distinctions Committee) provides various offerings and programs related to general faculty development, promotions, diversity and inclusion and wellness.
-Our key offerings are detailed below.
-For more details, see our department’s website sections for faculty development.
+The Emory Department of Psychiatry and Behavioral Sciences under the leadership of the Faculty Development Leadership Team (Vice Chair for Faculty Development, Community and Belonging; Assistant Vice Chair for Faculty Development – Promotions; Assistant Vice Chair for Faculty Development – Community and Belonging; Assistant Vice Chair for Faculty Development – New Initiatives) and through several departmental committees (Faculty Development Committee, Appointment and Promotions Committee, Clinical Distinctions Committee) provides various offerings and programs related to general faculty development, promotions and clinical distinctions.

 General Faculty Development